-To ensure prompt processing, scan documents and email the images to email@example.com or fax to 815-753-9475.
-Be sure to include both sides of document.
-If Mailing documents may result in longer processing times.
+To ensure prompt processing, scan documents and email the images to firstname.lastname@example.org or fax to 815-753-9475.
+Be sure to include both sides of the document.
+Mailing documents may result in longer processing times.
 Documents are processed in the date order received and processing time can vary depending on the specific documents submitted.
 Basic Verification documents such as the Household Size Form or federal tax return transcripts will normally be reviewed within 4 days of submission.
 Be sure to monitor your Z-ID student e-mail account, and your MyNIU To Do List, as these are the methods by which we would inform you if we needed clarification on anything.

 If you or your parents have applied for a PLUS Loan online, you should expect the resulting loan amount to be visible on your awards screen within roughly a week.
 Private Loans will take at least two weeks, due to the federal Truth In Lending Act.

 Why did my financial aid amounts adjust?(show/hide »)

 Eligibility for the full amount of the Federal Pell Grant and/or Illinois MAP Grant is contingent on enrollment in a certain amount of credit hours (12 credit hours for Pell, 15 credit hours for MAP).
 When initially packaging a student with these awards, we assume that the student will be enrolled in enough hours to qualify for the full amount.
 Recipients who are enrolled in fewer hours will receive adjusted, lower amounts of these awards.
 At various points prior to disbursement, the Student Financial Aid Office reviews a student's current hours of enrollment and adjusts these awards accordingly.
 This is considered the best practice in order to ensure that students have the most accurate information about their pending aid at any given time.